 After years of meetings and fundraising, Brock opened in September 1964.
 It had 127 students who attended class in a refurbished refrigeration factory at the foot of the Niagara Escarpment in St. Catharines.
-In 1966, the landmark Brock Tower was completed, and faculties began moving “up the hill” to the University’s permanent home atop the Niagara Escarpment.
+In 1966, the landmark Schmon Tower was completed, and faculties began moving “up the hill” to the University’s permanent home atop the Niagara Escarpment.

 For the next 30 years, Brock sent thousands of graduates on to successful careers.
 It built a name for its personal quality of teaching afforded by attentive faculty and controlled class sizes.
 As the new millennium dawned, enrolment soared.
 Brock transformed from an undergraduate institute to a comprehensive university with flourishing research, graduate and doctoral programs.